 — Wayne Sandford, Professor and Program Advisor for the M.S.
 Emergency Management program and former Deputy Commissioner, State of Connecticut Department of Emergency Management and Homeland Security (DEMHS)

 Before September 11, 2001, the job market for emergency management was already expanding quickly.
-The movement of populations into the “Sunshine States” and into risk-prone areas such as coastlines, floodplains, and forests made natural events such as hurricanes, wildfires, and tornadoes far more threatening and challenging to communities and businesses.
-After September 11, terrorism in all forms — including biological and chemical — became a crucial and inextricable part of emergency management.
+The movement of populations into the “Sunshine States” and risk-prone areas–coastlines, floodplains, and forests made natural events such as hurricanes, wildfires, and tornadoes far more threatening and challenging to communities and businesses.
+After September 11, terrorism in all forms, including biological and chemical, became a crucial and inextricable part of emergency management.

-It will be your main goal to establish the contingency plans used to coordinate with various local, state, and federal agencies in the case of a disaster.
-Our Master’s in Emergency Management will help you learn how to correctly prepare these plans and also prepare you to manage emergency situations in your community in the most efficient way possible.
-This degree will also help you learn the most up-to-date strategies for dealing with disasters, and how to provide the most effective aid that you can to the area affected.
-With a Masters in Emergency Management, you will also be able to:
+It will be your primary goal to establish contingency plans used to coordinate with various local, state, and federal agencies in the case of a disaster.
+Our Master’s in Emergency Management will help you learn how to correctly prepare these plans and prepare you to manage emergencies in your community in the most efficient way possible.
+This degree will also help you understand the most up-to-date strategies for dealing with disasters and how to provide the most effective aid to the affected area.

 - Assist in preparing and maintaining disaster operations plans

 - Train personnel on what to do in an emergency